NHS Kernow is reviewing the services it funds to ensure they provide the best possible clinical outcomes, value for money and meet people’s needs.

 Decisions are based on a range of criteria including value for money, outcomes, clinical effectiveness, patient experience and their ‘fit’ within the strategic direction of the health and social care system.

-Our clinical leads and commissioning managers work closely with a range of key stakeholders – which can include service providers, individuals who use the services, clinicians and health and social care staff – in a manner proportionate to the size and value of the service.
+Our clinical leads and commissioning managers work closely with a range of people which can include service providers, people who use the services, clinicians and health and social care staff – in a manner proportionate to the size and value of the service.
 Their views are considered as part of the recommendation made to our Governing Body to inform decisions.

 Decision making framework